cpliakas/php-project-starter/README.md

   * Travis CI: Follow steps one and two of the [Getting Started](http://about.travis-ci.org/docs/user/getting-started/#Step-one%3A-Sign-in) documentation
   * Scritinizer CI: Follow the [Getting Started](https://scrutinizer-ci.com/docs/) documentation

+#### Keeping Up-To-Date

+Run the following command to update PHP Project Starter to the latest stable
+version:

+`php php-project.phar self-update`

 ## Using Apache Ant

 Running `ant` in the newly created project's root directory will download